AI and the travel life cycle

 The Internet of Things (IoT) has resulted in thousands of sensors being deployed throughout cities or specific destinations.
 AI helps gather and analyze data from IoT devices (such as beacons) to measure crowd flow, and to trigger opt-in messages to travelers.

-Autonomous vehicles, though overhyped, are starting to appear at travel destinations, not necessarily in the form of self-driving cars, but rather dedicated autonomous vehicles for transport between pre-determined end points as described in Phocuswright's
+Autonomous vehicles, though overhyped, are starting to appear at travel destinations, not necessarily in the form of self-driving cars, but rather dedicated autonomous vehicles for transport between pre-determined end points as described in Phocuswright's recent study.

 The term 'predictive analysis' has its roots in AI.
 The ability to use vast amounts of data to predict and anticipate the behavior of the traveler is one of the most promising applications of AI within the travel industry.
 This data may be used internally for measurement and reporting or may actually drive services to the end traveler.